codefresh-io/cap-docs.codefresh.io/_docs/deployment/applications-dashboard.md

 #### Manifests for application resources

-In either Tree or List views, double-click an appplication resource to see its manifests.
+In either Tree or List views, double-click an application resource to see its manifests.
 The manifests are displayed in the Summary tab.
 > Based on the selected resource type, you can also view logs, and events.
 Endpoints for example show only manifests, while pods show manifests, logs, and events.

 > To view information for the application resource, select the application node in Tree View.
 See [Application information](#application-quick-view).